 Of the 40 million tons of plastic waste generated in the U.S. in 2021, only 5% to 6% — or about two million tons — is being recycled.

-No matter if you are already running a recycling business or starting a new one, you need to be up to date with the recent recycling trends.
+No matter if you are already running a recycling business or starting a new one, you need to be up to date with the recent recycling trends and recycling marketing strategies.
 By doing so, you can not only streamline the recycling systems but also increase recycling rates.

 On that note, we have compiled a list of recycling trends that will help us make the world a better place.